Earning your hours is hard work.

 and social workers.

-Henceforth, if you are working on your hours, you certainly want help with the deeper stuff that comes up for you while you during this process.
-This is the personal countertransference stuff that’s not appropriate to get into in supervision.
-Also, you know (more than ever, probably) that you need to work out some issues in your past that you haven’t ever gotten to address.
-Furthermore, you just want to acquire the empathy of knowing what it is like to be in the client’s seat.
+You know (now, more than ever, probably) that you need to work out some issues in your past that you haven’t yet gotten to address.
+You also just want to acquire the empathy of knowing what it is like to be in the client’s seat.

-Fill out the form below if you still have questions.
-I’m happy to answer them.
+Fill in the form below if you still have questions.
+I’m happy to connect with you!